Bodhinaut/RandomQuoteGen/README.md

 HOW TO START THIS PROJECT: Open project files in Sublime text-editor.
 The site itself is hosted on bestill.getforge.io
+### Note: 5/19/2018 This project will no longer be on getforge.io, will be moving to its owns server soon
 AUTHORS: Kyle Shive

 USER INSTRUCTIONS: